coryagoodwin/coryagoodwin.github.io/index.md

 ### 3-24-2020

 Well, in my previous post I had discussed how the domain classes reminded me of database development, and now in the next chapter I see it's discussing Database Development directly.
 As for reflections on this article, I have to admit I'm not sure what to say, other than this is all very useful information.
 A lot of the tools discussed here are familiar to me in at least a vague sense.
 Reading how this can be applied in a CO-FOSS development process is definitely interesting as well, and seeing the different examples of code helps me grasp a better understanding of what's being discussed.
-A good portion of the chapter is spent discussing how to use SQL as well
+A good portion of the chapter is spent discussing how to use SQL as well through various frameworks, so it provides some good examples there as well.
+All in all, what I take from this article can be summed up in my previous blog post, so there's not much point talking more about it without being a little redundant.

 ## Chapter 5